 Is an MBA Degree Ideal for Engineers?

 The top B-schools ask you to work for two to four years before enrolling in an MBA programme after completing your engineering degree.
-An MBA after two-four years of working experience offers more career stability and higher paying jobs.
+An MBA after two to four years of working experience offers more career stability and higher-paying jobs.
 Meanwhile, MBA right after your graduation can become an uphill task since you’re new to the industry and not well aware of the managerial traits.
 Hence, complementing your education with some experience in the managerial field is always an added bonus in landing your dream job.

 What is the Scope of an MBA after Engineering?

 Many pursue an MBA after completing engineering degrees in order to advance to top management positions in businesses, but not all.
 Some of you want to become entrepreneurs and start your own businesses, so you can opt for an MBA.
 The MBA degree with its multifaceted curriculum and industry exposure opens up a lot of opportunities for self-employment.
 The scope of jobs after an MBA in the private as well as the public sector is immense.
 From the Banking sector to Human Resources and Sales & Marketing, an MBA opens up a lot of career avenues with high-paying jobs.

 What are the Top Benefits of Doing an MBA after Engineering?

 The benefits of an MBA after Engineering are as follows: